Exact Reduction of the Generalized Lotka-Volterra Equations via Integral and Algebraic Substitutions: Exact dimension reduction

-Here, I reduce from a system of two equations to one by eliminating the variable $x_2$.
-However, doing so requires that we retain the entire history, or memory, of the variable $x_1$.
-Note that $x_1$ only has time history; there is no spatial variation modeled here.
-This approach is similar to the Mori-Zwanzig method of model reduction, which eliminates a variable in exchange for the approximate memory of the retained one.
-With $S=2$, the detailed model is:
+\begin{defn}[Integral substitutions] Integral substitutions (IS) may allow for reductions from a system of $\beta$ equations to $\alpha$ by eliminating the variables $x_{\alpha+1}, \dots x_\beta$.
+During this process, we introduce the entire history, or memory, of a subset of the variables $x_1, \dots x_\alpha$. \end{defn} This approach is similar to the Mori-Zwanzig method of model reduction \cite{givon2004extracting}.

+\begin{defn}[Algebraic substitutions] Algebraic substitutions (AS) may allow for reductions from a system of $\beta$ equations to $\alpha$ by eliminating the variables $x_{\alpha+1}, \dots x_\beta$.
+During this process, we introduce higher-order derivatives of a subset of the variables $x_1, \dots x_\alpha$. \end{defn} This process is similar to the algebraic reduction presented in \cite{harrington2017reduction}.